MicrosoftDocs/windows-powershell-docs/docset/windows/remotedesktop/New-RDSessionDeployment.md

  [<CommonParameters>]
 ```

-> [!IMPORTANT]
-> Transport Layer Security (TLS) version 1.0 must be enabled; if not, Remote Desktop Session will fail to deploy.
+Important: Transport Layer Security (TLS) version 1.0 must be enabled while doing a single instance install on Windows Server 2016 or earlier; if not, Remote Desktop Session will fail to deploy.

 ## DESCRIPTION
 The **New-RDSessionDeployment** cmdlet installs role services required for the Virtual Desktop Infrastructure (VDI) to create a Remote Desktop Services (RDS) session-based Remote Desktop deployment.